shaqsauce/shaqsauce.github.io/exercises/week9.md

 #### Challenge

-Use [CSS Animations](https://www.w3schools.com/css/css3_animations.asp) to animate the next button when you click or anything else.
+Use [CSS Animations](https://www.w3schools.com/css/css3_animations.asp) to animate the next button.
+Try making the next button spin 360 degrees on a click.

 ### Update your music player